andymeneely/project-timber-wolf/rules/RULES.md

 *For example, SEWER CRAWL is not allowed during Escape, but GREAT IN A PINCH is allowed*
 </div>

-You may pick up or drop off loot during the Escape Phase.
+You MAY pick up or drop off loot during the Escape Phase.

-You may NOT use Help Out during the Escape phase.
+You MAY NOT use Help Out during the Escape phase.

 ### Busted

-When you are Busted, you are out of gameplay for the rest of this heist.
+When you are Busted, you are out of gameplay for the rest of this Heist.
 All loot on your character is lost.
-You cannot be promoted for the next heist (if the scenario allows it anyway).
+You may not be promoted for the next heist (if the scenario allows it anyway).
 Instead, you choose an available Amateur character and two Amateur skills for the next heist.
+You may not choose an Amateur version of a Pro who is already on the team.

 # Losing a Heist

 Each Heist has an objective built into it.
-If your team does not complete their objective, the campaign is lost.
+If your team does not complete its objective, the campaign is lost.
 Some scenarios may define what to do if the heist is lost.

-Your may retry a heist from the original conditions (i.e. restore from a previous "saved game").
 If the objective is fulfilled, regardless of how many teammates are Busted, then the heist is still successful.

+You may retry a heist from the original conditions (i.e. restore from a previous "saved game").